miami-acm/git-tutorial/slides/slides.rst

 What Just Happened?
 ===================

-Let's take a minute to look at what just happened:
+Let's take a minute to look at what we just did:

 	#.
 Edit a file
 	#.
 Add that file to the staging area